Herbert John Webber: Professional life

-Clone

-Webber coined the word "clone" in 1903 and was the first to use it to describe a colony of organisms derived asexually from a single progenitor.

 Publications

 Webber wrote some 263 publications.
 He was a contributor and worked on the editorial board of The Citrus Industry.
 The book has been called the “bible of citrus growers.”

 Awards and recognition

-Webber was awarded a Doctor of Agriculture degree from University of Nebraska in 1913 and a Doctor of Laws degree from the University of California in 1943.
+Webber was awarded a Doctor of Agriculture degree from the University of Nebraska in 1913 and a Doctor of Laws degree from the University of California in 1943.
 Webber Hall, a life sciences building on University of California, Riverside, was named in his honor.

+Person life

+On September 8, 1890, Webber married Lucene Anna Hardin.
+The couple had four children.
+Webber died in Riverside, California on January 18, 1946.